anupama12sg/celo_micro-lending/README.md

 Therefore, developing a Celo-based microlending platform can be an excellent strategy to promote financial inclusion and provide credit to vulnerable sections.
 We can establish a transparent, safe and efficient lending platform that benefits both lenders and borrowers by leveraging the power of Smart Contracts and the Celo blockchain.

 In this tutorial, we have also covered the fundamentals of developing a microlending platform on Celo in this lesson, including setting up a development environment, generating a Smart Contract and testing our code.
 We also looked at the many functionalities of a microlending platform like seeking loans, repaying loans, depositing cash and withdrawing funds.

-You should now have a strong foundation for creating your own Celo-based microlending platform after following the instructions provided in this tutorial.
+You should now have a strong foundation to create your own Celo-based microlending platform after following the instructions provided in this tutorial.
 Surely there's always more to learn and do better, but this tutorial ought to provide you a good place to start as you continue on your development path.

-When developing on any blockchain, always keep in mind to put security and best practices first and don't be afraid to ask the Celo community for help and advice along the way.
-Wishing you well as you create your microlending platform!
+When you are developing on any blockchain always keep in mind to put security and best practices first and don't be afraid to ask the Celo community for help and advice along the way.
+Wishing you all the very best in creating your own microlending platform!